mrsteed/WeKnora/README.md

 ## 🎯 Key Features

+- **🤖 Agent Mode**: Support for ReACT Agent mode that can use built-in tools to retrieve knowledge bases, MCP tools, and web search tools to access external services, providing comprehensive summary reports through multiple iterations and reflection
 - **🔍 Precise Understanding**: Structured content extraction from PDFs, Word documents, images and more into unified semantic views
 - **🧠 Intelligent Reasoning**: Leverages LLMs to understand document context and user intent for accurate Q&A and multi-turn conversations
+- **📚 Multi-Type Knowledge Bases**: Support for FAQ and document knowledge base types, with folder import, URL import, tag management, and online entry capabilities
 - **🔧 Flexible Extension**: All components from parsing and embedding to retrieval and generation are decoupled for easy customization
-- **⚡ Efficient Retrieval**: Hybrid retrieval strategies combining keywords, vectors, and knowledge graphs
+- **⚡ Efficient Retrieval**: Hybrid retrieval strategies combining keywords, vectors, and knowledge graphs, with cross-knowledge base retrieval support
+- **🌐 Web Search**: Support for extensible web search engines with built-in DuckDuckGo search engine
+- **🔌 MCP Tool Integration**: Support for extending Agent capabilities through MCP, with built-in uvx and npx launchers, supporting multiple transport methods
+- **⚙️ Conversation Strategy**: Support for configuring Agent models, normal mode models, retrieval thresholds, and Prompts, with precise control over multi-turn conversation behavior
 - **🎯 User-Friendly**: Intuitive web interface and standardized APIs for zero technical barriers
 - **🔒 Secure & Controlled**: Support for local deployment and private cloud, ensuring complete data sovereignty